 In connection with the acquisition in 1997 of the remaining 50% interest in the WCBB properties, the Company assumed the seller's (Chevron) obligation to contribute approximately \$18,000 per month through March 2004, to a plugging and abandonment trust and the obligation to plug a minimum of 20 wells per year for 20 years commencing March 11, 1997.
 Chevron retained a security interest in production from these properties until abandonment obligations to Chevron have been fulfilled.
 Beginning in 2009, the Company can access the trust for use in plugging and abandonment charges associated with the property.
-As of March 31, 2008, the plugging and abandonment trust totaled approximately \$3,125,000, including interest received during 2008 of approximately \$21,000.
+As of June 30, 2008, the plugging and abandonment trust totaled approximately \$3,130,000, including interest received during 2008 of approximately \$31,000.
 The Company has plugged 253 wells at WCBB since it began its plugging program in 1997, which management believes fulfills its minimum plugging obligation through March 31, 2008.

 The Louisiana State Mineral Board ("LSMB") is disputing Gulfport's royalty payments to the State of Louisiana resulting from the sale of oil under fixed price contracts.
 The LSMB maintains that Gulfport paid approximately \$1,400,000 less in royalties under the fixed price contracts than the royalties Gulfport would have had to pay had it sold the oil at prevailing market rates.
 Gulfport has denied any liability to the LSMB for underpayment of royalties and has maintained that it was entitled to enter into the fixed price contracts with unrelated third parties and pay royalties based upon the sales proceeds from those contracts.
 Gulfport met with the Attorney General on several occasions and recently reached a mutual settlement.
-The settlement requires Gulfport to pay \$250,000, which has been accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheets and all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
+In accordance with the settlement, Gulfport paid \$250,000 during the second quarter of 2008, all of which was previously accrued in accounts payable and accrued liabilities in the accompanying consolidated balance sheets.
+Under the settlement, all future royalties will be paid at market price, regardless of the presence of fixed price contracts.
 The settlement was approved by the LSMB during its February 2008 session and executed on April 1, 2008, effectively closing the matter.